FatemeZamanian/YOLOv8-pose-onnxruntime-web/README.md

 ---

-Object Detection application right in your browser.
+Pose Detection application right in your browser.
 Serving YOLOv8 in browser using onnxruntime-web with `wasm` backend.

 ## Setup